MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-antivirus-compatibility.md

 - Operating system: Windows 10 or newer; Windows Server 2022, Windows Server 2019, or Windows Server, version 1803, or newer <br/>(Windows Server 2012 R2 and Windows Server 2016 if onboarded using the [modern, unified solution](configure-server-endpoints.md)).
 - Microsoft Defender Antivirus must be installed.
-- Another non-Microsoft antivirus/antimalware product must be installed and used as the primary antivirus solution.
+- Another non-Microsoft antivirus/antimalware product must be installed and used as the primary antivirus solution. ([Add Microsoft Defender for Endpoint to your exclusion list for your existing solution](/defender-endpoint/switch-to-mde-phase-2)).

 - Endpoints must be onboarded to Defender for Endpoint.

 > [!IMPORTANT]